mkawalec/showjs-server/README.md

 * [x] knex works
 * [x] bookshelf models are added
 * [x] HapiJS with Joi are used on the server side
+* [x] Add socketIO endpoints verification with Joi and custom handler
+* [ ] Add model verification with checkit
 * [ ] Isomorphic FluxApp and FluxApp router are used throughout
-* [ ] Add model verification with checkit
 * [ ] Users are added, with the ability to log in/out and add presentations
 * [ ] Current functionality is added
+* [ ] Tests with PhantomJS
 * [ ] There is the ability to add PDF presentations